jellyfin/jellyfin.org/docs/general/administration/hardware-selection.md

 # Selecting Appropriate Hardware

-This page covers what you need to know in order to select appropriate hardware for a Jellyfin server and take full advantage of its features (e. g. hardware acceleration).

-## TL;DR

-Below is a list of recommended specs to run Jellyfin.
-Even though Jellyfin will work on even lower end hardware, the following specs are recommended for a good experience.
+This page provides essential information for selecting the right hardware for a Jellyfin server to fully utilize its features, such as hardware acceleration.
+While Jellyfin can run on lower-end hardware, the following recommended specifications ensure a better overall experience.

 ### Shared Items